 YES, it matters.
 Students who receive more than three (3) summonses in less than one academic year may lose their parking privileges for the remainder of the year.
-(See Parking/Vehicle Regulations, #9, on page 76.)

-5. If it's nighttime and the only available parking spaces are in the Tilghman lot, far away from my residence hall, what can I do to feel safe?
+5. If it's nighttime and the only available parking spaces are in the Tilghman lot, far away from my apartment, what can I do to feel safe?

 Park your car in the Tilghman lot and then go to either the gatehouse or the Department of Public Safety in Pepin.
 A Public Safety officer will escort you back to your residence.

-I want to drive a car on University business.
+6. I want to drive a car on University business.
 What rules do I have to follow?